eclipse-kura/kura/docs/references/mqtt-namespace.md

 * Name: The name of the image.

-* Version: describes the container images version.
+* Version: describes the container image's version.

 * Type: denotes the type of inventory payload